serenity-is/docs/serene_tour/theming.md

 Also cookie, *"ThemePreference"*" with the content *"yellow-light"* is added to your browser.
 So next time you launch Serene, it will remember your preference and start with a light yellow theme.

-These theme files are located under "Content/site/" of the Serene.Web project.
+These skin files are located under "Content/adminlte/skins/" of the Serene.Web project.
 If you look there you can see files with names:

 ```
-site.theme.default.less
+skin.black-light.less
-site.theme.default.css
+site.blue.less
-site.theme.light.less
+site.yellow-light.less
-site.theme.light.css
+site.yellow.less
 ```

 We are using LESS for CSS generation so you should try editing LESS files, not CSS.
 Next time you build your project, LESS files will be compiled to CSS (using *Less.js* compiler for *Node*).